x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Code example of the ps1 file i made for the UAC bypass u can find in the repo
-* This particular code needs to files to make it all work i will include all of them here in the repo.
+* This particular code needs two files to make it all work i will include all of them here in the repo.